texhex/SQLSimplePS/README.md

 This query will return three rows: First Test, Second Test and Third Test as their IntValue are below 12.

+## NULL Handling

+By default, the NULL handling between PowerShell and SQL Server is incompatible.
+Passing $null as value will not cause SQL Server to store it as NULL, neither will a test for $null (``$myValue -eq $null``) work if ``$myValue`` contains a NULL value from SQL Server.

+That’s because to PowerShell, the NULL value SQL Server returns is actually ``[System.DBNull]::Value`` which is not the same as the PowerShell NULL value of ``$null``.
+For more details, please see [this question on StackOverflow](https://stackoverflow.com/q/22285149).

+SQL Simple will therefore check any return from SQL Server if it’s DBNull and if so, replace it with ``$null``.
+When using parameters, ``$null`` will be replaced with DBNull.

 ## Connection string from external file

 In case you have several script files that share the same connection string, you can store it in an external file and use it with the static function ``CreateFromConnectionStringFile()``.
 This function will read the content of the ``ConnectionString.conf`` located in the same folder as your script and return a SQLSimple instance with the ConnectionString set to the content of the file.

 ```powershell
 #Use the connection string from ConnectionString.conf in the script folder